felipeldn/38DegreesApplication/README.md

 **4.)
 What does the proverb “Don’t let the perfect be the enemy of the good” mean to you in the context of software development?**

-To me, this means that the best solutions usually lend themselves to be broken down into digestible steps/chunks.
+To me, this means that the best solutions usually lend themselves to being broken down into digestible steps/chunks.
 One of the things I struggled with as I began my coding journey, was trying to immediately think of a perfect, finely-tuned solution before diving as far as I could into the problem.
 Often times, a much more efficient process would be to arrive at a solution which is efficient and does the required task, and then building on/refactoring from there.

 **5.)
 What do you think are the key ethical responsibilities of a software developer?**